garysheng/faithwalk-os/poems/the-war-on-you.md

 Been hijacked by the devil?
 Or are they acting on their own?

-Ultimately, it doesn't matter.
+Ultimately, it doesn't matter

-Whether Satan has tinkered with them or not,
+Whether Satan has tinkered with them or not.

 They're all leading you away from the one thing
 That will save your soul.
+Deep down you know it.

+And sure,
 The opposing army is stacked.
 But you can fight them,
 And win the war.